Sinapsis-AI/sinapsis-langchain/packages/sinapsis_langchain_readers/README.md

   pip install sinapsis-langchain-readers --extra-index-url https://pypi.sinapsis.tech
 ```

->[!NOTE]
-> Change the name of the package accordingly

 > [!IMPORTANT]
-> The langchain templates may require extra dependencies.
+> The langchain readers templates may require extra dependencies.
 For development, we recommend installing the package with all the optional dependencies:
 >
 ```bash
   uv pip install sinapsis-langchain-readers[all] --extra-index-url https://pypi.sinapsis.tech